A+

 Cost Of Living Quick Facts

-• The cost of living in Fayetteville is 3% lower than the North Carolina average
+• The cost of living in Fayetteville is equal to the North Carolina average

 • Fayetteville housing is 16% lower than the national average